-Baked cauliflower casserole with bacon makes for a simple yet elegant side dish to serve alongside a roast, with your favorite chicken recipe, at a brunch or as a holiday side dish.
-With only 5 ingredients, you'll have this WHOLE LOTTA YUM one-dish recipe on the table in 35 minutes from start to finish!
+Cheesy cauliflower casserole with bacon makes for a simple yet elegant side dish to serve alongside a roast, with your favorite chicken recipe, at a brunch, or as a holiday side dish.
+With only 5 ingredients, you'll have this loaded cauliflower casserole on the table in 35 minutes from start to finish!
+It's a Whole Lotta Yum!

 Oddly enough, this baked cauliflower dish was created on Easter.